Save the West Berkeley Shellmound

 April 07, 2017

-Our first goal for the fundraiser is to raise enough money for our attorney as well as experts to comment on the Environmental Impact Report in order to help protect this sacred site.
+Our first goal for the fundraiser was to raise enough money for our attorney as well as experts to comment on the Environmental Impact Report in order to help protect this sacred site.
 As the developer has released a NEW Project Application, we are now asking for money to help fund our attorneys so that we can expediently challenge the new project proposal.

 Please email BayAreaSacredSites@gmail.com for any questions or how you can volunteer and be of service.

 For more information about the site, please visit http://ipocshellmoundwalk.homestead.com/West-Berkeley-Shellmound.html

 Here is some info written about the site by Richard Schwartz, Steering Committee Member for the Emergency Campaign to Save West Berkeley’s Indian Village Historical Heritage Site.

 "We write to you from Berkeley, California to ask you for your help.
 The oldest of the Shellmounds of the San Francisco Bay- the West Berkeley Shellmound and Village site- is threatened with destruction.
 This place was occupied since somewhere between 5800 and 5000 years ago and has been a continuous sacred landmark for the Ohlone Indians (The indigenous people to the San Francisco Bay Area) today.